No booking fees on the app

 Which train companies operate the Edinburgh (Waverley) to York route?

-The Edinburgh (Waverley) to York route is operated by CrossCountry.
-For any journey, the easiest way to find the operator is to search for your route on this page.
-The operator's name will appear next to each travel option in the results.
+The route from Edinburgh (Waverley) to York is operated by CrossCountry.
+To find the operator for any other journey, perform a search for your route on this page; the operator's name will be listed with each travel option.

 Essential onboard rules and facilities